reginavlee/la-meme/README.md

 ## How to Get Started:

-run:

-redis-server -> starts redis server listening on default port 6379
+RUN:

-NPM run build -> point browser to localhost:8080

-NPM run start -> backend express server listening on 3000
+npm run build -> point browser to localhost:8080 npm run start -> backend express server listening on 3000 npm lint

-NPM lint
+NOTES:
+redis-server frames are in place but unused at the moment